JesterRomut/rimworld-inthedark-mod/README.md

 ![Sirenidae.png](About/Preview.png)

 Mod Including:
-- A new race with initial hediff & ability (OVER-POWERED)
+- A new race (OVER-POWERED)
+    - initial hediff
+    - initial ability
+    - disease immunity
+    - learning restriction (only learn skills with passion)

 - And more (WIP)

 Mod Dependencies: